 Throughout my life I’ve always been an optimist.
 In my 20’s I wandered the country framing houses, trying a suit and tie job, bartending, plumbing, carpentry, writing, you name it.
 While friends dove into their professional lives, I changed zip codes and careers like they were socks.
 But I never worried about how my nomadic ways would all turn out for me.
 Eventually, I discovered that all of my varied experiences and creative energy made me a perfect fit for advertising.
 It all worked out.
-And you know what, I was good at it.

 “Then on April 15, 2013 a bomb went off at the Boston Marathon finish line and my optimistic outlook was put to the test.
 My wife and I were injured. ”